 Note: MED891C, MED896A and MED891A are also individual courses and can be taken without being in the Distinction Track

 Elements of the Global Health Distinction Track

 There are 5 elements in the distinction track.
 Students move through these elements in order.
 Students who complete all 5 elements prior to graduation will be designated at graduation as having achieved "Distinction in Global Health."

-Element 1: Pre-Clinical Externship Preparation Course (MED 891C)
+Element 1: Year 1 Global Health Preparation Course (MED 891C)

 8 class hours, spring semester.
 Field externship: 2-4 weeks, prior to Year III.